CausalDM/Causal-Decision-Making/README.md

 ### Publish a new version
 4. `cd Causal-Decision-Making`
-3. run `ghp-import -n -p -f _build/html` at the `main` branch.
+5. run `ghp-import -n -p -f _build/html` at the `main` branch.
 Ignores the password part.
-4. push the `gh-pages` branch
+6. push the `gh-pages` branch

+### Potential Error Messages when Running ghp-import
+1. File not found error: you may not have Git installed.
+Try installing/reinstalling the Git
+2. Fail identification: the credential information saved in your local credential manager needs to be updated.
+You can generate personal access token at https://github.com/settings/tokens
+3. the 'causaldm.com' cannot be opened: It seems that only Runzhe can automatically change the link.
+For the rest of us, every time we push the `gh-pages` branch, we need to manually add a 'CNAME' file to the `gh-pages` branch.
+Then, within the 'CNAME' file, type causaldm.com.

 One command line for the two steps: